ranierifa/public/README.md

 # CODAI

-Este é um repositorio de explodo do projeto CODAI (https://codai.growdev.com.br/)
+Este é um repositorio de explodo do projeto [CODAI](https://codai.growdev.com.br/).

 This is a CODAI's repository example